lucrnz/mypli/README.md

 We need to generate the known_hosts file, for every domain the API will connect:

 > ✏️ Do not copy paste!
-Replace those example domains with your services.
+Replace those example domains (and ports) with your services.

 	ssh-keyscan -f cfg/key service-one.myself.tech >> cfg/known_hosts
 	ssh-keyscan -f cfg/key -p 2020 service-two.myself.tech  >> cfg/known_hosts
 	ssh-keyscan -f cfg/key -p 3050 service-three.myself.tech >> cfg/known_hosts

+If the above commands don't work for some reason, then try connecting using:

+	chmod 600 cfg/key
+	ssh user@yourhost -P 3050 -i cfg/key

+Then copy your `known_hosts`:

+	cp ~/.ssh/known_hosts cfg/known_hosts

 Do not forget to add the key.pub to the server you are managing.